xasdx/testr/README.md

     io(mockRepository, { country: "Hungary" }, like([{ name: type.string }])),
     io(mockRepository, {}, [
       called(mockRepository.find, {}),
-      outputs(result => console.log(result.length))
+      result => console.log(result.length)
     ])
   ]
 })
 ```

-It has a built-in reporter, which logs to the console, displaying some information and indicating the success of the test cases:
+It has a built-in reporter logging to the console, indicating the success of the test cases:

 ```
 -- addOne